 This amazing photograph is actually a cropped version of the Lacets de Montvernier Aerial View photo captured by photographer Sandro Bisaro.
-The photo was taken on June 2, 2016 with a Canon 5D Mark III camera.
+The photo was taken with a Canon 5D Mark III camera.
 Bisaro created the road’s light trails using a long exposure:

-The Lacets de Montvernier (aka the shoelaces of Montvernier) is a 3.4 kilometer road in the Appalachian Mountains.
-It’s commonly used in the Tour de France.
-This Alpine climb offers 18 hairpin curves, with a 180 degree switchback about every 150 kilometers.
+The Lacets de Montvernier (aka the shoelaces of Montvernier) is a 3.4 kilometer road commonly used in the Tour de France.
+This Alpine climb offers 18 hairpin curves, with a 180 degree switchback about every 150 meters.
 The road was built over a period of six years (1928-1934), with the intention of reaching the small village at the top of Montvernier.

 Like This Article?